vilsaira/FSC/README.md

 (FSC) analysis.
 FSC can be used to combine functional and structural connectivity matrices[1].

+Nothing prevents from using FSC on networks beyond neuroscience.
+For example, path finding can be done by setting voltage source between start/end and resistances according to the network's edge weights.
+The shortest path is found by following max current in FSC.
+As a bonus, this gives all paths.

 Author: Viljami Sairanen

 [1] Sairanen, Viljami.
 ‘Combining Function and Structure in a Single Macro-Scale Connectivity Model of the Human Brain’. bioRxiv, 6 March 2024. https://doi.org/10.1101/2024.03.03.583186.